SAS - Simple Aircraft Sizing and Optimization

 Jets and CS-25

-It is also of interest (beyond the lecture) to cover the whole field of aircraft with combinations of different propulsion systems (jet, propeller) and certification rules (CS-25, CS-23, CS-VLA, UL).
+It is also of interest (beyond the lecture) to cover the whole field of aircraft with combinations of different propulsion systems (jet, propeller) and certification rules (CS-23, CS-VLA, UL).

 The additional combinations are listed.